8balloon/eigenstate/README.md

 Define application state *methods* and *values* in an object, and pass that to a ```Provider```.
 Eigenstate does the rest.

-Here's a tiny example Eigenstate application: (Concepts are [here](https://github.com/8balloon/eigenstate#architecture-overview), but it's recommended that you look at the examples first.)
+Here's a tiny example Eigenstate application: (Concepts are [here](https://github.com/8balloon/eigenstate#architecture-overview), but it's recommended that you read the examples first.)

 ```js
 // simple React + Eigenstate counter application